-Coronavirus is spreading around the world, but there are still no drugs that can kill the virus or vaccines that can protect against it.
+Coronavirus is spreading around the world, but there are still no vaccines to protect the body against the disease it causes, Covid-19.

-Remember, there are four coronaviruses that already circulate in human beings.
-They cause the common cold, and we don't have vaccines for any of them.
+Four coronaviruses already circulate in human beings.
+They cause common cold symptoms and we don't have vaccines for any of them.

 What do I need to know about the coronavirus?

 - A SIMPLE GUIDE: How do I protect myself?

 - AVOIDING CONTACT: The rules on self-isolation and exercise